 Why settle on one type of dish when you can have steak, sushi, and tacos all in one meal?
-You can find all three at Earls Restaurant, a new unique American, Latin and Japanese restaurant in Tyson Corner in the suburbs of Washington D.C.
-Sometimes we just can’t decide on a place we want to eat and then there are those moments when we want it all.
-This is one of the few restaurants that is able to create solid dishes across a wide variety of different cuisines.
+You can find all three at Earls Restaurant, a new unique American, Latin, and Japanese restaurant in Tyson Corner in the suburbs of Washington D.C.
+Sometimes we can’t decide on a place we want to eat, and then there are those moments when we want it all.
+This is one of the few restaurants that can create solid dishes across a wide variety of different cuisines.

 Steak + Sushi (4/5 NOMs)

 Get ready to place a unique order combination of steak and sushi from this fun place, located right outside the Tysons Corner Mall.
-We love sushi and we love steak so we were very excited to put both on our order.
+We love sushi, and we love steak, so we were very excited to put both on our order.
 The marinated steak (cooked to order) was very soft and served with Japanese red ponzu sauce, which added a nice citrusy hint to every bite.
-The steak was pre-cut into small bite-size strips so you can easily enjoy it with chopsticks.
+The steak was pre-cut into small bite-size strips, so you can easily enjoy it with chopsticks.
 The dynamite roll was our pick for sushi.
 It was a pretty good sushi roll, and though not the most amazing we’ve had, it worked very well in the dish.
 Overall, the roll gets 3 NOMs from us, but the combination dish is still great.
 It came with shrimp, mango, avocado, sriracha mayonnaise, and a few other tasty goodies.
-The two sides of this order are very different and yet they go together so well.
-At $25, this isn’t the cheapest order, but when you think about it, you really are ordering both steak and sushi.
-At most places, steak alone would cost this much.
+The two sides of this order are very different, and yet they go together so well.
+At $25, this isn’t the cheapest order, but you really are ordering both steak and sushi when you think about it.
+In most places, steak alone would cost this much.
 The dish is also big enough to satisfy the most hungry nomster.

 Pork Carnitas Tacos (4/5 NOMs)